 I quite enjoyed Talent Not Include as it a warm and fun game that still kept a solid pace of frantic movement.
 The levels were well designed and the entire concept itself was very unique.
 I also really liked the characters as they each brought something new the game and great movement.
 There's also a good amount of gameplay present across the acts and the multiplayer was also worth checking out.

-Review Done on Talent Not Included for PC
+Talent Not Included for PC

 Review Code provided by Frima